Ngapa - Two Cultures One Country

 In April 1996 nine Australian artists journeyed into the centre of Australia, into the Tanami Desert, the heartlands of the Warlpiri people.
 Seven were the traditional owners of this country and two were white artists from Tracks.
 Together with an oral historian and archivist, they followed the section of the 2000 km Ngapa Jukurrpa (the rainstorm dreaming) path that belonged to the late Freddy Jangala Patrick and his family.
 The Ngapa pathway contains a series of sacred sites that connect Alice Springs to Darwin.

-This performance, presented as a Festival of Darwin event, sought to address how an understanding of ‘Dreaming’ (Jukurrpa) informs our contemporary life, a question shared by Warlpiri elders & youths, and non-indigenous people alike.
+This performance, presented as a Festival of Darwin event, sought to address how an understanding of Jukurrpa (Dreaming) informs our contemporary life, a question shared by Warlpiri elders & youths, and non-indigenous people alike.
 Ngapa was the search for meeting points of ceremony and performance, of traditional and contemporary.

 This project was formed out of a relationship with an old man who died during the process.
-This relationship is the origin of the project and cannot be removed from the overall experience.
+This relationship was the origin of the project and cannot be removed from the overall experience.

-The overall process involved the collection, documentation and learning of songs, designs, dances and stories.
-It involved a great deal of negotiating and gaining rights to tell the stories and present them, as well as gathering the relevant materials for the rituals.
+The overall process involved collecting, documentation, and learning songs, designs, dances and stories.
+It involved a great deal of negotiating and gaining rights to tell the stories and to present them, as well as gathering the relevant materials for the rituals.

 Major sites visited and events during the research trip on the search for Kurlpurlunu: